 Set a template for thresholds, resource check profiles, and decide when and who needs to be notified in case of downtime and associate them to appropriate user groups for all the new Linux server monitors added.
 Auto discover processes on your Linux server and mark them up for monitoring

 Monitor your entire stack with our 50+ out-of-the-box plugin integrations.
 Our support for Nagios allow you to execute all your existing Nagios plugins and harness the power of the open source community.
-You can also use our open ecosystem to create custom plugins and monitor the data you need, the way you want.
+You can use our open ecosystem to create custom plugins and monitor the data you need, the way you want.
+You can also configure thresholds and be notified when the set value exceeds.